frc5687/2021-tutorial/README.md

  ## Branches

-You must understand what branches are and how they work.
+Learn what branches are and how they work.
 If you are new to using GitHub, start by reading [Working with Branches in Git and GitHub](https://thenewstack.io/dont-mess-with-the-master-working-with-branches-in-git-and-github/).
 In past years, the main branch was called "master."
 Now is it called "main."
 But the point of this article ("don't mess with the master") is still valid: don't mess with the main branch.

-Instead, you should be working on an issue branch.
+Do your work on an issue branch.
 Each time we want to make a change to our code, we create an issue in GitHub and create an issue branch.
-When you are assigned an issue, you check out the issue branch and do your work on that branch.
-When you're done, you submit a pull request so your code can be reviewed.
+When you are assigned an issue, check out the issue branch and do your work on that branch.
+When you're done, submit a pull request so your code can be reviewed.
 If it passes unit tests and the code review, then your changes will be pulled into the main branch.

 The main branch should always work on the robot.
 Broken code should never make it onto the main branch.